Masaru2/pokejp/README.md

 * Restores the original flashing lights for the moves "Thunderbolt" and "Hyper Beam".
 * Original Japanese map border layout restored.
 * Translated Red and Green Pokédex entries.
 (Most likely edited from the ones in FireRed)
+* The GYM leader names in the trainer card restored

 ## Screenshots